 Why choose a midwife over a PCP?

-The choice of a medical provider is a highly personal one, and women should be encouraged to choose a provider with whom they feel they can have a trusting, and confident relationship.
-Many women who choose a CNM as a primary care provider appreciate the continuity of care throughout their reproductive years and beyond, while some prefer a provider with a particular specialty.
+The choice of a medical provider is a highly personal one, and patients should be encouraged to choose a provider with whom they feel they can have a trusting, and confident relationship.
+Many patients who choose a CNM as a primary care provider appreciate the continuity of care throughout their reproductive years and beyond, while some prefer a provider with a particular specialty.

 The future of midwifery